 Now that you have your niche in place, it’s time to share it with the world!
 It’s best to start with mediums and topics you are most comfortable with.
 To start, which kind of medium are you most compatible with?
 Do you prefer chatting into a video camera, or writing out content?
 What about social media?
 Hone in on a platform you know will be easy for you to get started, and take it from there.
 Write about topics that interest you and your potential clients.
 Make sure to emphasize what you know you can offer them, and try to educate them along the way.
 Showcasing your talents will be a great way to prove to clients you know how to help them better than anyone else.

 Clearly I’ve decided that blogging was my most powerful tool – and I even went so far as to publish a book.
 I’m telling you, coaching is fun!

 This is probably the most important step in becoming a life coach.
-If you haven’t secured life coaching for yourself, it’s critical that you work with one before you try to become one yourself!
+If you haven’t secured life coaching for yourself, it’s critical that you find a life coach before you try to become one yourself!
 Not only will it be an educational experience (how best to learn the coaching relationship than actually participating in one yourself?), but you’ll also greatly benefit from coaching during this phase of transition.
 While building a coaching business is rewarding and loads of fun – it can also be challenging, and you will need all the help you can get!